Setiabudi 13 case

-Mun'im Idris, a forensic expert that performed the autopsy of the body, said that it was the most brutal, vicious, and the most haunting case he had ever handled.
+Mun'im Idris, a forensic expert who performed the autopsy of the body, said that it was the most brutal, vicious, and the most haunting case he had ever handled.
 According to Idris, this gruesome case is very disturbing, because despite there were plenty of forensic clues, e.g. victim's fingerprints and face was quite intact and it should be identifiable, the police has been unable to uncover the victim's identity.

 Chronology

-In the morning on 23 November 1981, two security guards of PT Garuda Mataram Motor found two cardboard boxes on the sidewalk of Jalan Jenderal Sudirman, Setiabudi, South Jakarta, right across Wisma Arthaloka building (today Bank Muamalat building).
-The two cardboard boxes attracted the attention of the two security guards because the boxes give off foul stench and was surrounded by flies.
+In the morning of 23 November 1981, two security guards of PT Garuda Mataram Motor found two cardboard boxes on the sidewalk of Jalan Jenderal Sudirman, Setiabudi, South Jakarta, right across Wisma Arthaloka building (today Bank Muamalat building).
+The two cardboard boxes attracted the attention of the two security guards because the boxes emanated a foul stench and was surrounded by flies.
 The two security guards immediately reported the discovery of the suspicious cardboard boxes to a policeman who was directing the traffic nearby.
 However, because the policeman was busy, this report was ignored.